moroz/moroz.dev/content/blog/deploy-phoenix-on-windows-server-2019.md

 If possible, install Elixir on your production server using the web installer.
 You may also want to download NGINX to serve a front end application or to facilitate the process of securing your application with HTTPS.

-### Preparing the release
+## Preparing the release

+These steps are essentially the same as when preparing a release for any other platform, such as GNU/Linux, BSD, or even Docker.
-If you have ever deployed an Elixir release, the steps below will be familiar.
+If you have ever deployed an Elixir release on another platform, you probably know what to do.

+### Set `server: true`

-First, in `config/prod.exs`, set your application's endpoint to function as a server.
+First, in `config/prod.exs`, tell your application's endpoint to function as a server.
 The minimal required configuration is as follows:

 ```elixir
 config :myapp, MyAppWeb.Endpoint,